 No need to collapse the dose.
 After extensive taste testing with multiple coffees and different roasting styles, we have found any form of collapsing to stratify grinds, creating very inconsistent extraction & qualities of taste (separate to yield).
 Each barista will also collapse differently, creating yet another inconsistency in the café.
 The OCD takes the same time to create a more even & consistent puck, giving more consistent & delicious extractions.

-Less channelling & micro-channelling, improper or rushed distribution, is more likely to channel which is disastrous to taste.
-Micro-channelling is also difficult to visually identify & is more likely to happen with inconsistent or no distribution – the OCD will remove this variable.
+Less channeling & micro-channeling, improper or rushed distribution, is more likely to channel which is disastrous to taste.
+Micro-channeling is also difficult to visually identify & is more likely to happen with inconsistent or no distribution – the OCD will remove this variable.